nicholaswmin/conventions/README.md

     - `repo-settings`
     - `rulesets`
     - `document fragments`:
-      i.e `CONTRIBUTING.md` is a contruting section that gets
+      i.e `CONTRIBUTING.md` is a markdown section that gets
       merged with other `CONTTRIBUTING.md` fragments from other Aspects.
       Then all are grouped under a main `CONTRIBUTING.md`
     - ... etc